Helping millions of people navigate the world of technology.

 • Roku Streaming Stick 4K

-Do note that some of the TVs may not support charging over USB ports.
-If you have one such television at home, use the power adapter.
+Please note that some TVs may not support charging over USB ports.
+If you have one such television at home, you must use the bundled power adapter.

 If your Roku streaming service is frozen or showing a black screen, reboot it using the supplied remote.

-Step 1: Press the home button on your Roku remote 5 times.
+Step 1: Press the home button on your Roku remote five times.

 Step 2: Press the up arrow key once.

 Step 3: Press the rewind button twice.
-Press the fast-forward button twice.
+Then, press the fast-forward button twice.

 Roku not connecting to TV 1